Python-based version of the Barbieri/Van Hove phase shift calculation package for LEED/XPD modelling

 - A. Barbieri and M.A.
 Van Hove - who developed most of the original fortran code.
 Use A. Barbieri and M.A.
 Van Hove, private communication. (see doc/phsh2007.txt for further details).

 - E.L.
 Shirley - who developed part of the fortran code during work towards his PhD thesis (refer to the thesis: E.L.
 Shirley, “Quasiparticle calculations in atoms and many-body core-valence partitioning”, University of Illinois, Urbana, 1991).

 - Christoph Gohlke - who developed the elements.py module used extensively throughout for the modelling convenience functions (see ‘elements.py’ for license details).

 I would also be grateful if you acknowledge this python package (phaseshifts) as: L.M.
 Deacon, private communication.

 I wish to personally add a heartfelt thanks to both Eric Shirley and Michel Van Hove who have kindly allowed the use of their code in the libphsh.f file needed for the underlying low-level functions in this package.

 This package is developed/maintained in my spare time so any bug reports, patches, or other feedback are very welcome and should be sent to: firstname.lastname@example.org

 The project is in the early developmental stages and so anyone who wishes to get involved are most welcome (simply contact me using the email above).

-- Documentation - the manual has been started, but is not complete and thus is a high priority.
+- Documentation - the manual has not yet been started and so is a high priority after No. 1.
 The current aim is to use sphinx to generate html and latex documents for semi-automated generation of both the tutorial and supporting website.
-If you have the phaseshifts source and the sphinx and the numpydoc PyPi packages then you can try making html or latex manuals using make html or make latexpdf commands from the doc/ directory.

 - Test suit to verify the package is working as expected.